SunTT-DOC/PremPS/Datasets/S921/README.md

 <font size=4>

-PDB Id: The PDB entry of the protein.
+PDB Id: The PDB entry of protein.

 Mutated Chain: Protein chain with mutation.

-Mutation_PDB: The mutation corresponding to the residue numbering found in the protein databank.
+Mutation_PDB: The mutation corresponding to the residue numbering found in the Protein Data Bank.
 The first character is one letter amino acid code for the wild-type residue, the second to penultimate characters indicate residue number, and the final character indicates the mutant amino acid.

-UniProt: The UniProt ID of the protein.
+UniProt: The UniProt ID of protein.

 Mutation_UNP: The mutation corresponding to the residue numbering found in the protein sequence.

 DDGexp: Experimental changes of unfolding Gibbs free energy upon mutations (in kcal/mol).

-Location: Location of the mutated site on the protein.
+Location: Location of the mutated site in the protein structure (core or surface).

 PremPS: Predicted changes of unfolding free energy upon mutations by PremPS (in kcal/mol).
 Positive and negative sign corresponds to destabilizing and stabilizing mutations, respectively.

-Resolution: Resolution of the crystal structures (in Å).
+Resolution: Resolution of structures (in Å).

-Method: Experimental method of the crystal structures.
+Method: Experimental methods for resolving protein structures including X-ray ("x-ray"), NMR ("nmr") or Cryo-EM ("em").

-Aggregate state: The aggregate state of the crystal structures.
+Aggregate state: Multimeric state of a protein structure including monomer ("mo"), homomer ("ho") and heteromer ("he").

-Weight: Total structure weight of the crystal structures.
+Weight: The molecular weight of a protein structure.

 Sequence identity: Sequence identity between target sequences and templates.

-RMSD: The root mean square deviation of the coordinates of all Cα atoms between crystal and modeled structures (in Å).
+RMSD: The root-mean-square deviation between coordinates of all Cα atoms of experimental and modeled structures (in Å).

 **The rest of columns are predicted changes of unfolding free energy upon mutations by four other methods (in kcal/mol).**